 The outcome of the Journal Work Academy will be to create resources that can be adapted to different contexts, enabling each journal team to tailor the materials to their own needs and to build capacity from the ground up.
 Participants in the Journal Work Academy will have the benefit of discussing their work with their peers from other institutions, and to think of their individual projects in terms of networked intellectual debates and future collaborations.
 Participants will complete a carefully designed set of practical exercises, and work in journal teams, going through all the tasks normally performed in an editorial office.

 Well-resourced journals and publishers will be invited to participate, either by providing travel grants (to cover travel, visa, accommodation costs), by providing resources (such as access to journals and provision of specialist monographs) or by volunteering labour.
 From the participating journals’ perspective, there is the additional benefit that journals and editors will have an opportunity to meet the next generation of star scholars and will benefit from widening their networks by attending the conferences and workshops.
 The travel grant can be named after the journal providing it, and the candidate could be given an opportunity to be mentored by an editorial board member.

-The Africa Journal Work Academy hopes to build partnerships with the many excellent mentoring schemes already existing across Africa, including the AHP fellowships, the APN fellowships, training and professionalisation sessions run by CODESRIA and the BIEA, and by other conference series such as the Lagos Studies Association.
+The Journal Work Academy hopes to build partnerships with the many excellent mentoring schemes already existing across Africa, including the AHP fellowships, the APN fellowships, training and professionalisation sessions run by CODESRIA and the BIEA, and by other conference series such as the Lagos Studies Association, African Studies Association of Africa and Eastern African Literary and Cultural Studies Association.
 The programme is flexible and adaptable, and we are keen to collaborate with others to tailor the programme to their individual needs.